IIIF/api/source/presentation/4.0/model.md

 The unit of measurement of a quantity expressed by a Quantity.

 The value _MUST_ be a string value.
 This specification defines the values in the table below.
 Others may be registered via the IIIF unit registry.

-> TODO: create registry and link it here

 | Value      |  Unit     |
 |------------|-----------|